NEW STUDENT INFORMATION

 *On Fridays you may get to sit anywhere in the cafeteria if approved that day

 *Peer Helper Program sponsored events like "Choose Kindness Week"

-*Field Day!What's to do in Fairhope for Middle Schoolers?*Getting ice cream at Mr. Gene's Beans in downtown Fairhope
+*Field Day!What's to do in Fairhope for Middle Schoolers?*Getting ice cream from Mr. Gene's Beans in downtown Fairhope

 *Doing your homework on your Chromebook at the Coffee Loft